Chart Color Schemes

 The educational profile of Strathfield - West exceeds national averages, with above-average qualification levels and academic performance metrics

-Strathfield-West's educational attainment is notably higher than broader benchmarks.
-Specifically, 50.2% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 33.9%, followed by postgraduate qualifications (13.4%) and graduate diplomas (2.9%).
-Vocational pathways account for 18.7% of qualifications, with advanced diplomas at 9.2% and certificates at 9.5%.
+Educational attainment in Strathfield-West is notably higher than broader benchmarks.
+As of a recent report, 50.2% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+This educational advantage is reflected in the types of qualifications held: bachelor degrees lead at 33.9%, followed by postgraduate qualifications (13.4%) and graduate diplomas (2.9%).
+Vocational pathways account for 18.7% of qualifications among those aged 15 years and above, with advanced diplomas making up 9.2% and certificates 9.5%.

-Educational participation is high, with 30.0% of residents currently enrolled in formal education.
-This includes 9.0% in tertiary, 8.6% in secondary, and 8.1% in primary education.
-Strathfield-West's five schools have a combined enrollment of 3,685 students.
-The area has above-average socio-educational conditions (ICSEA: 1056) and functions as an education hub with 41.0 school places per 100 residents, significantly higher than the regional average of 15.9.
-This attracts students from surrounding communities.
+Educational participation is high in Strathfield-West, with 30.0% of residents currently enrolled in formal education.
+This includes 9.0% in tertiary education, 8.6% in secondary education, and 8.1% pursuing primary education.
+The area's five schools have a combined enrollment of 3,685 students, indicating its status as an educational hub with 41.0 school places per 100 residents, significantly above the regional average of 15.9.
+The socio-educational conditions in Strathfield-West are above average (ICSEA: 1056).
+The educational mix includes one primary, two secondary, and two K-12 schools, attracting students from surrounding communities.

 Frequently Asked Questions - Education